Criss Angel

-He also holds multiple world records made during his magic performances, and was named Magician of the Decade in 2009 and Magician of the Century in 2010 by the International Magicians Society.
+He also holds multiple world records made during his magic performances, and was named Magician of the Decade in 2009, Magician of the Century in 2010 by the International Magicians Society.
+In 2017, he received a star on the Hollywood Walk of Fame.
+Vanish magazine awarded him the "Greatest of All Time" award in 2019.
 In addition to his career as an illusionist, Angel was the lead singer for his industrial band Angeldust, which released five albums.
 He also authored the book Mindfreak: Secret Revelations.

 Early life

 Criss Angel was born on December 19, 1967, at Hempstead General Hospital in Hempstead, on Long Island, New York.
 He is of Greek descent.
 Angel was raised in Elmont until fourth grade, when his family moved to East Meadow, New York.
 His father, John Sarantakos, owned a restaurant and doughnut shop.
-He developed an interest in magic at age seven and performed his first show at age 12, for which he was paid $10.
-His main early influence was Harry Houdini.
+He developed an interest in magic at age seven and took inspiration from the great illusionist Harry Houdini.
+Angel performed for an audience after five years of practising his craft at age 12, for which he was paid $10.
 By age 14, Angel was performing throughout high school at restaurants in East Meadow, including the Wine Gallery.
 Angel's first major illusion was making his mother float in their family den.
 Early in his career he was helped by animal breeder and reality-television host Marc Morrone, who helped Angel find and train a set of doves for his act.

 By the time he graduated from East Meadow High School, he had decided to pursue a career as a professional magician instead of attending college as his parents wanted.
 According to the Biography Channel, "Angel hit the road and began touring with other traveling performance acts.
-Between traveling and performing, he attempted to further his education in his own by studying the history of magic in public libraries.
+Between traveling and performing, he attempted to further his education on his own by studying the history of magic in public libraries.
 He also studied the art of mysticism, music, martial arts and even dance."